The Honourable: New Zealand

 The style The Honourable was first granted in 1854 for use by members of the Executive Council, the Speaker of the Legislative Council, the Members of the Legislative Council, and the Speaker of the House of Representatives.

 In July 2006, the Governor-General (and former living Governors-General) were granted the use of the title The Honourable for life, unless they already held the title The Right Honourable (via membership of the Privy Council).
 This title was also granted to Prime Ministers, Chief Justices, and Speakers of the House of Representatives, along with judges of the Supreme, Appeal, and High Courts of New Zealand - albeit only during their tenures in these offices, unless they already held the title Right Honourable.
 These officeholders would be eligible for a recommendation (from the Prime Minister) to retain these titles for life following their relinquishment of/retirement from those offices.
 Furthermore, authority for considering these recommendations was now delegated to the Governor-General, rather than the monarch.

 The rules were amended again in 2010, granting the title of The Right Honourable for life to sitting and future Governors-General, Prime Ministers, Speakers of the House of Representatives, and Chief Justices.
 It also permitted these officeholders to use the letters 'PC' after their name to denote membership of the Privy Council, if they are privy counsellors.
-However, it granted the Prime Minister the power to strip the title of Most Honourable from these titleholders, via issuing such advice to the monarch.
+However, it granted the Prime Minister the power to strip the title of Right Honourable from these titleholders, via issuing such advice to the monarch.

 New Zealand office holders who are The Honourable ex-officio are usually granted the style for life by the Governor-General as a courtesy when they vacate the office; all honours and awards are published in The New Zealand Gazette.